 Dec.
-17 at 2:00 p.m. at Ford Center and televised on Bally Sports
+18 at 7 p.m. at Ford Center and televised on Bally Sports

 Dec.
-17 at 8:15 p.m. at Toyota Stadium and televised on ESPN
+19 at 8 p.m. at Toyota Stadium and televised on ESPN

 Jan.
-8, 2023 at 1:00 p.m. at Toyota Stadium and televised on ABC
+7, 2024 at 1 p.m.Toyota Stadium and televised on ABC

 U.S. Army Bowl

 The U.S. Army Bowl brings the top high school football players in the country together for an East vs. West game at Ford Center at The Star and airs on Bally Sports Network.
 Legendary college coach Noel Mazzone heads up the National Selection Committee looking at the top players, and the Top 80 get the official invite to play in the U.S. Army Bowl.

-The U.S. Army Bowl was created by Rich McGuinness 20 years ago, and he continues to take pride in the legacy, the alumni, and the unique experience it provides to players, families, and fans throughout the week of robust football activities.
+The U.S. Army Bowl was created by Rich McGuinness more than 20 years ago, and he continues to take pride in the legacy, the alumni, and the unique experience it provides to players, families, and fans throughout the week of robust football activities.

 McGuinness says, “We believe Frisco is the epicenter of football in the world, truly.
 Besides the Dallas Cowboys brand that’s been the great power in professional football and valued brand in the NFL, the culture is amazing.
 If you are going to run the biggest football week in America, you gotta do it where football is celebrated.
 The Cowboys have built a village around football so why not bring the world's best players to a place that loves and celebrates football.”